Crystal Mall (Connecticut)

+Defunct mall in Waterford, Connecticut, U.S.

-Crystal Mall is an enclosed, two-level regional mall in Waterford, Connecticut.
-It is situated in a central retail area off the Hartford Turnpike (Route 85), across from a smaller, open-air shopping center, Waterford Commons.
-The mall covers a gross leaseable area of 782786 sqft, making it Connecticut's ninth largest mall, boasting 110 shops.
-Its primary trade area includes a trade population of 296,161 people, mostly serving the nearby towns of Waterford, Stonington, Norwich, Groton and New London.
-The mall has 5 anchor stores, all of which are vacant.
+Crystal Mall was an enclosed, two-level regional mall in Waterford, Connecticut.
+It was situated in a central retail area off the Hartford Turnpike (Route 85), across from a smaller, open-air shopping center, Waterford Commons.
+The mall covered a gross leaseable area of 782786 sqft, making it Connecticut's ninth largest mall, which once boasted 110 shops.
+Its primary trade area included a trade population of 296,161 people, mostly serving the nearby towns of Waterford, Stonington, Norwich, Groton and New London.
+The mall had 5 anchor stores, all of which were vacant at the time of its closure.
+These anchors included Sears, JCPenney, Jordan Marsh (later Macy's) and Filene's (later Bed Bath & Beyond and Christmas Tree Shops).

 History

 The original tenant Sears at the mall.

 The mall was developed in 1984 by New England Development.
-When it opened, it was the only regional mall in the area, and many smaller shopping centers faced strong competition.
+When it opened on September 30, 1984, it was the only regional mall in the area, and many smaller shopping centers faced strong competition.
 Some, like nearby New London Mall, were eventually forced to change strategies, such as becoming a "lifestyle center".
 The original anchors were Sears, JCPenney, Filene's, and Jordan Marsh.
 Jordan Marsh became Macy's in 1996.

 After about 10 years in operation, Crystal Malls look was becoming outdated, and management realized it needed to be renewed.
 In 1997, the mall underwent a renovation to upgrade its interior design.
 The previous dark color scheme was replaced by a brighter white, the food court was remodeled, and lighting as well as other fixtures were improved.
 The massive center chandelier was slated to be removed during the renovations, but the fixture was popular with shoppers, so it was shined and has remained.
 The mall has still been criticized for its aging exterior look, and for not updating its tenants to keep up with the times.

 On October 8, 2000, a Target store would officially open to the public outside the mall.
 An Olive Garden restaurant then opened in the surrounding area on June 21, 2004.

 In 2006, one of the mall's longstanding anchors Filene's closed its store, as this was one of a number of New England Malls that had both a Macy's and Filene's.
 After the May Co Department Store Company was purchased by Federated Department Stores (now renamed Macy's, Inc.) duplicate stores were closed at many New England malls.
 In 2007, it was announced that two anchors would backfill the original Filene's, those two anchors being Christmas Tree Shops and Bed Bath & Beyond.
 Both retailers opened a few months later in early 2008, with Christmas Tree Shops on the first level, and Bed Bath & Beyond on the second level.

 A Buffalo Wild Wings restaurant opened inside the mall on November 20, 2011.